GPS-Enabled AR Art:

-Artists Create GPS Enabled Augmented Reality Art to Deliver Provocative Political Messages
+Artists Deliver Provocative Political Messages

 Baker Cahill wanted to expand the platform of the app to include other artists and the scope and impact of public AR art.
 Collaborating artists choose their work of art to be translated into AR, where they would like it placed for its historical, cultural, or political significance, and its relationship to the artwork itself.
 Each artist is credited as their image appears onscreen.
 ‘Coordinates’ will be updated frequently and will regularly include new artists, artworks, and sites.